Leaving Cert History Revision Guide The Anglo Irish Treaty

 The Question of Partition: What about Ulster?

 Partition was one of the biggest issues of the negotiations: you need to remember that NOT EVERYBODY living in Ireland wanted a republic… What would happen to the Northern counties that still wanted to remain part of the British Empire?

 The Irish delegates suggested that the Ulster counties could vote on whether to stay in the British Empire or to join the South.
 If some counties wanted to stay with Britain, they could have their parliament in Belfast, but that parliament would be answerable to the Dáil, not to Westminster.

 Lloyd George refused this: he said that he would only persuade the Northern Unionists to join an Irish government if the Irish agreed to remain a part of the Empire.
 It was a tough situation.

 Partitioning Ireland: “Between a Rock and a Hard Place”

 In the end, a compromise was reached: a Boundary Commission would redraw the boundary between North and North, nationalist counties could go to the South, and Unionists could stay with the Empire.
 But there was a catch… if this happened, Ireland would be partitioned permanently, and hard-line Republicans who had fought for an independent, unified Ireland would be extremely angry – it would seem like the sacrifices and the suffering during the War of Independence was all for nothing.

-Well, in the end that is exactly what happened; despite the best efforts of the delegates to get better terms, it was simply no use.
+Well, in the end, that is exactly what happened; despite the best efforts of the delegates to get better terms, it was simply no use.
 Lloyd George offered the following terms:

-The ‘promise to be faithful to the King’ was a bit suspicious, and to hard-line Republicans back in Ireland it would have certainly sounded a lot like the oath of allegiance in disguise… surely the delegates would have realised this?
+The ‘promise to be faithful to the King’ was a bit suspicious, and too hard-line Republicans back in Ireland it would have certainly sounded a lot like the oath of allegiance in disguise… surely the delegates would have realised this?

 So why did they sign the treaty?